Is Your New Oven Safe? Food Safety Guide for Modern Appliances

 Proper Food Handling

-Ensuring food is handled properly is crucial for preventing foodborne illnesses.
-Even the tastiest dishes can become hazardous if safety precautions are ignored.
-Here are some essential tips for proper food handling:
+Handling food properly is key to preventing foodborne illnesses.
+Even the best dishes can be unsafe if you skip safety steps.
+Here are some must-know tips for handling food safely:

-• Cook Thoroughly: Use a food thermometer to ensure meat reaches safe internal temperatures:
+• Cook Thoroughly: Always check with a food thermometer to make sure your meat hits safe internal temps:

 • Red meats: 145°F